Florida Opioid Crisis

 The Florida opioid crisis is a growing healthcare concern.
-Fueled in part by excessive physician prescribing of prescription narcotics and consequent patient overuse of opiates, a clear solution seems lacking.
-There has been early research showing a beneficial effect of cannabis in pain and the potential of its use as a replacement for opiate therapy.
+Fueled in part by the excessive physician prescribing of prescription narcotics and consequent patient overuse of opiates, a clear solution seems lacking.
+There has been early research showing a beneficial effect of cannabis on pain and the potential of its use as a replacement for opiate therapy.
 More studies are necessary and sure to come with rising social acceptance and availability of cannabis.
-KindHealth medical cannabis doctors will evaluate you for your qualifying condition and work with you to see if you chronic pain is responsive to the use of marijuana.
+KindHealth medical cannabis doctors will evaluate you for your medical marijuana qualifying condition and work with you to see if your chronic pain is responsive to the use of marijuana.

 America at War on Opioids and Prescription Narcotics

 America has been waging an insidious war on a narcotic epidemic for years now.
 Here in Florida, "Opioids were the direct cause of death of 2,538 Floridians and contributed to an additional 1,358 deaths in 2015, the last year data is available."1 Florida's Gov. Rick Scott officially declared the epidemic a public health emergency in May, 2017 giving public health officials greater ability to respond to the crisis with more resources for prevention, treatment and recovery services.
 President Trump has since declared the crisis a national emergency.
 Of note, Florida saw a statistically significant drug overdose death rate increase from 2016 to 2017 of 5.9%.2

 - Rudd RA, Seth P, David F, Scholl L. Increases in Drug and Opioid-Involved Overdose Deaths — United States, 2010–2015.
 MMWR Morb Mortal Wkly Rep. ePub: 16 December 2016.